Insight News

 Global demand drives late-year growth

-With its resilient trade performance, expanding export markets, and enhanced logistics infrastructure, Vietnam’s rice export is expected to sustain long-term growth — reinforcing the country’s vital role in global food supply and agricultural trade.
+With its resilient trade performance, expanding export destinations, and strong logistics infrastructure, Vietnam’s rice export industry is positioned for long-term growth.
+It continues to play a vital role in global food security and agricultural trade.

 Source: Vnexpress